Skip to content

 • Chime in with supportive, affirming, or constructive comments, messages, or hashtags in response to the content of the person targeted by abuse.

-• Publish a statement of solidarity that backs the target and condemns online abuse, on the platform where it appears.
+• Practice counterspeech by publishing a statement of solidarity that backs the target and condemns online abuse, on the platform where it appears.
 Name the harassment, state why it’s wrong, and offer a rallying cry enlisting others to reject it.
 If you’re part of a group or organization affiliated with the target of the abuse—or with a group or organization that condemns hate generally—put out an official statement that explicitly states why you condemn this particular form of online harassment.
-The Tor Project offers a good example of a solidarity statement you can put out on behalf of a target of online harassment.

 • Expose impersonation and ask for help reporting it to the platforms.